S3Infosoft/mvr-loyalty/README.md

 - --------------------------------------------------------------------------

-At this point, your Django app should be running at port 8000 on your Docker host.
-On Docker Desktop for Mac and Docker Desktop for Windows, go to http://localhost:8000 on a web browser to see the website.
-If you are using Docker Machine, then docker-machine ip MACHINE_VM returns the Docker host IP address, to which you can append the port (<Docker-Host-IP>:8000).
+At this point, your Django app should be running at port 9000 on your Docker host.
+On Docker Desktop for Mac and Docker Desktop for Windows, go to http://localhost:9000 on a web browser to see the website.
+If you are using Docker Machine, then docker-machine ip MACHINE_VM returns the Docker host IP address, to which you can append the port (<Docker-Host-IP>:9000).
 - ---------------------------------------------------------------------------------------

- ## NEW FEATURE -----> PURCHASE POINTS
+ ## ABOUT NEW FEATUREs ----->

- - .env file containing razorpay credential are not include in this repo
- - .env file is sent to you via email
- - save .env file into config file where the settings.py resides

- ##### again build your image by
- -  ```bash
-    docker-compose up --build
-    ```
+ #### 1. PURCHASE POINTS:

- -  website will be live ,go to purchase points button in navbar any complete your payment
+ - website will be live ,go to purchase points button in navbar and complete your payment via razorpay
  - pay via card add card number 411111...
  - fill any random future expiry date
  - add any random cvv
- - pay ...points will be added after successfull transaction
+ - pay ...click on SUCCESS button.....points will be added after successfull transaction....record will be created and user can view        from Purchased history button

+ #### 2. Cart and Redeem:

+ - from dashboard redeem any available coupen or special deal...after clicking redeem button coupen or deal will be added to cart
+ - you can remove coupen or deal from cart by clicking on cross symbol
+ - after clicking redeem button in cart coupen or specail deal would be redeemd successfully..and user can see redeem information from      Spend History button
+ - check your personal email,email would be sent to you once coupen successfully redeemed.

 - ----------------------------------------------------------------------------------
 #### website will be available now at above url
 - login with email id = "test1234@gmail.com" and password= "test@1234"